Essential Oils For Seasonal Affective Disorder

 Essential oils for SAD

-To help tackle seasonal affective disorder successfully we should use the essential oils known to uplift and energize together with others that bolster the emotional system, and a few to help you get a good night’s sleep.
+To help tackle seasonal affective disorder successfully we should use the essential oils known to uplift and energize together with others that bolster the emotional system.
+Bergamot, lavender, clary sage and sandalwood are some of the very best essential oils for sleep.
 Essential oils influence the limbic system, which is the area of the brain responsible for controlling our moods and the body’s circadian rhythm mentioned earlier.
 This means that we can use carefully chosen essential oils to bring about a changes on all levels to get the very best results.

 Choose from the essential oils in the sidebar according to how you are feeling.
 There are essential oils to help energise and uplift you, deliver some emotional support for when you are feeling down, and some of the most relaxing oils to help you sleep better.
-You may find it beneficial to choose essential oils from both the ‘energizing’ and ‘emotional support’ categories; 2 essential oils from each group would make a nice balanced, synergistic blend.
+You may find it beneficial to choose essential oils from both the ‘energizing’ and ‘emotional support’ categories; 2 essential oils from each group would make nice balanced, relaxing essential oil blends.

 Citrus essential oils have a general cheering and uplifting action on the emotions as well as an energising action on the body, whilst the floral oils work on the more subtle energies to help to fight feelings of sadness, melancholy, or even guilt that may be brought about by seasonal affective disorder.
 In case you are having trouble sleeping there are also a few recipes to help get a restful night’s sleep too.

 All the essential oils listed can be vaporised, used in a bath or diluted in a carrier oil for a nice massage.
 Be sure to use bergamot FCF essential oil in a massage oil if you intend using a lightbox or sunbed afterward your treatment, since conventional bergamot is photo-sensitising.
 The positive effects that essential oils have on the emotional system are perfect to help combat the winter blues and re-energize you, especially when combined with any of the conventional treatments.